Luiza Neumayer - Chartered Psychologist, Trauma therapist, EFT Couples Therapist

 - Brainspotting Therapist: Member of Brainspotting UK Association

-I’m currently training in AEDP (Accelerated Experetial Dynamic Psychotherapy), EMDR, Brainspotting, Deep Brain Reorienting (DBR) with Dr Frank Corrigan, Neuro Sequential Model of Therapeutics (NMT) and Somatic Psychology for treating Complex Trauma.
+I’m trained in AEDP therapy (Accelerated Experetial Dynamic Psychotherapy) - Level 3 , EMDR, Brainspotting, Deep Brain Reorienting (DBR) with Dr Frank Corrigan, Somatic Psychology and Polyvagal Theory for treating Complex Trauma.

-I also offer private counselling services online (Zoom).
+I also offer private counselling services online (Zoom) for individuals and couples.

 I am also registered with Axa, Aviva, Vitality and Cigna insurance companies.